What you see: Black veins running through mango flesh

 For example, the hot water bath mangos are subjected to in order to kill fruit flies, or too-cold storage can mess with the canals by disrupting cells and causing their chemical contents to leak, commingle and then react to produce less than appealing colors.

 Here in the United States a reaction to an extreme temperature is the most likely explanation.
-But, in Australia a similar issue, known as resin canal disorder was recently connected to a bacteria.
+But, in Australia a similar issue, known as resin canal disorder has been connected to bacteria that targets the mango.
+In extreme cases, resin canal disorder is visible from the outside of the mango, as you can see in this paper.
+Obviously affected mangos, the paper’s authors report, are sold at a discount or discarded altogether.

 Whatever the cause, the mango, and the creepy lines, if you’re inclined, are still fine to eat.